darius-sas/sdk4ed-dashboard/README.md

 Charts and plots will be visualized with [Plot.ly](https://plot.ly/plotly-js-scientific-d3-charting-library/) which provides support for React and a series of other programming languages, including Python and R.

+Documentation for these frameworks can be found directly on their site.
+The components defined in the project are documented through JSDoc.

 All of these libraries are provided under MIT License and thus free to use in the SDK4ED project.

 # Repository organization